-CASPer is a situational judgement test and an online screening tool adopted by a number of medical schools to evaluate certain key personal and professional characteristics relevant to the medical profession, such as professionalism, ethics, communication, and empathy.
+CASPer is a situational judgement test and an online screening tool adopted by a number of medical and other health profession schools to evaluate certain key personal and professional characteristics relevant to the medical profession, such as professionalism, ethics, communication, and empathy.
 The incorporation of CASPer into the holistic review process is an additional way to evaluate each applicant as an individual, weighing personal attributes in equal or similar measure with academic metrics and life experiences.
 Similar to the Multiple Mini Interview (MMI), CASPer is designed to evaluate core personal characteristics.
 However, while the MMI is used to assess these personal attributes in the interview phase, CASPer results are considered a reliable and predictive screening tool to assess personal attributes in the pre-interview screening phase of the holistic review process.
 Not all medical schools employ CASPer in the same way: some use it more as a pre-screening tool leading up to a possible interview offer, others more as a part of the whole review process in general; some schools may recommend applicants to take it, others require it.

 The CASPer test is composed of 12 sections.
 Each section contains either a brief video- or word-based scenario, followed by a series of three open-ended questions for which you will have five minutes to answer.
 Each situation relates to one or more personal characteristics.
 You will be asked how you would respond or behave in the situation portrayed.
 See abbreviated sample test for illustrative purposes.
 The limited time to type your answers and the requirement to use a computer with a webcam are linked to security issues (i.e., ensuring that test takers are not consulting with others, or having someone else taking the test on their behalf, etc.).